yk-Zhao/WAIpred/README.md

 >(D) Auxiliary judgment area, including the admittance curve at 226Hz and 1000Hz

 ### Input
-The input raw WAI file needs to include the following data entries, you can refer to the example WAI files provided in the "examples" folder for more details.:
+The input raw WAI file needs to include the following data entries, you can refer to the example WAI files provided in the `examples` folder for more details.:
 * FREQ: Contains 107 stimulus frequency points ranging from 226 to 8000 Hz.
 * PRESSURE: Sound pressure values covering at least the range from -350 daPa to +150 daPa, without duplicate values.
 * ABSORBANCE: Contains the sound absorption rate for each frequency and pressure, as a 2D matrix.